jcaste94/idealista/README.md

 The functions contained in this notebook will allow you to make a single request to the idealista web page and obtain information on housing or rental prices from the listings in this web portal.

+Requirements:
-Requirements: access to the idealista api -> apikey and search
+ * Access to the idealista api -> apikey and search
-	      Julia 1.5.0 + IJulia package
+ * Julia 1.5.0 + IJulia package